tlswg/tls-pake/draft-ietf-tls-pake.md

 The pre-shared key mechanism available in TLS 1.3 is not suitable for usage with low-entropy keys, such as passwords entered by users.
-This document describes an extension that enables the use of password-authenticated key exchange protocols with TLS 1.3.
+This document describes extensions that enable the use of password-authenticated key exchange protocols with TLS 1.3.